React-PDF with Next.js

 npm install @react-pdf/renderer --save --legacy-peer-deps

-Fonts that we want to use must be "registered" as follows:
+Fonts you want to use in the PDF must be registered first:

 Font.register({